agroal/pgagroal/doc/man/pgagroal.conf.5.rst

   Log disconnects.
 Default is off

 blocking_timeout
-  The number of seconds the process will be blocking for a connection (disable = 0).
-Default is 30
+  The amount of time the process will be blocking for a connection.
+If this value is specified without units, it is taken as seconds.
+It supports the following units as suffixes: 'S' for seconds (default), 'M' for minutes, 'H' for hours, 'D' for days, and 'W' for weeks.
+  (disable = 0) Default is 30

 idle_timeout
-  The number of seconds a connection is been kept alive (disable = 0).
-Default is 0
+  The amount of time a connection is kept alive.
+If this value is specified without units, it is taken as seconds.
+  It supports the following units as suffixes: 'S' for seconds (default), 'M' for minutes, 'H' for hours, 'D' for days, and 'W' for weeks.
+Default is 0 (disabled)

 rotate_frontend_password_timeout
-  The number of seconds after which the passwords of frontend users are updated periodically (disable = 0).
-Default is 0
+  The amount of time after which the passwords of frontend users are updated periodically.
+If this value is specified without units, it is taken as seconds.
+It supports the following units as suffixes: 'S' for seconds (default), 'M' for minutes, 'H' for hours, 'D' for days, and 'W' for weeks.
+  Default is 0 (disabled)

 rotate_frontend_password_length
   The length of randomized frontend passwords.
 Default is 8

 max_connection_age
-  The maximum number of seconds that a connection will live (disable = 0).
-Default is 0
+  The maximum amount of time that a connection will live.
+If this value is specified without units, it is taken as seconds.
+  It supports the following units as suffixes: 'S' for seconds (default), 'M' for minutes, 'H' for hours, 'D' for days, and 'W' for weeks.
+  Default is 0 (disabled)

 validation
   Should connection validation be performed.
 Valid options: off, foreground and background.
 Default is off

 background_interval
-  The interval between background validation scans in seconds.
+  The interval between background validation scans.
+If this value is specified without units, it is taken as seconds.
+  It supports the following units as suffixes: 'S' for seconds (default), 'M' for minutes, 'H' for hours, 'D' for days, and 'W' for weeks.
 Default is 300

 max_retries
   The maximum number of iterations to obtain a connection.
 Default is 5